Mats Wieffer

-Mats Wieffer (born 16 November 1999) is a Dutch professional footballer who plays as a midfielder for Eredivisie side Feyenoord.
+Mats Henrik Berne Wieffer (born 16 November 1999) is a Dutch professional footballer who plays as a defensive midfielder or right-back for Premier League club Brighton & Hove Albion and the Netherlands national team.

 Club career

+FC Twente

 Born in Borne, Wieffer played youth football for RKSV NEO aged 5 before joining FC Twente's academy at the age of 10.
-He made one Derde Divisie appearance for Jong FC Twente in the 2017–18 season, prior to making his professional debut for Twente on 30 October 2018 in a 4–2 KNVB Beker win over VV Noordwijk.
+He made one Derde Divisie appearance for Jong FC Twente in the 2017–18 season, prior to making his professional debut for Twente on 30 October 2018 in a 4–2 KNVB Beker win over VV Noordwijk, coming on a substitute for Aitor Cantalapiedra.
 He made his league debut in a 2–0 win over TOP Oss in March 2019.

-In June 2020, Wieffer joined Excelsior on a free transfer, signing a three-year contract with the club.

-In June 2022, Wieffer moved to Feyenoord on a four-year contract.
-On 13 January 2023, he scored his first goal for the club while also providing an assist in a 3–1 cup win over PEC Zwolle.
+FC Twente were promoted to the Eredivisie as champions of the Eerste Divisie in the same season, but Wieffer did not appear for FC Twente's first team in the 2019–20 season.